A COMMUNITY-BASED FRIEND-STIVAL

 HATCHFEST is a micro-festival celebrating community, creativity, and collective joy.

-We have an excellent lineup of musicians, space for amateurs to showcase their talents, and plenty of ways to participate if being on stage isn’t your thing—crafts, movement, games, and surprises.
+We have an excellent lineup of musicians, opportunities for everyone to showcase their talents, and plenty of ways to participate if being on stage isn’t your thing—crafts, movement, games, and surprises.

 This is an experiment rooted in mutual care, curiosity, and shared imagination.